BioRDM/synbio2easy/examples/test-workflow.md

 The program creates a file `library.1.xml` under `examples/library` folder.

 Check how the details in Excel file were used to create the 3 plasmids.
+For example the authors columns became creators.
+The name and displayId were constructed using simple templating.

 Alternatively you can use the inlined command parameters as bellow, avoiding the interactive prompt: